 When George inherited Heytesbury House after his father died, he was presented with a huge repair bill as it had been neglected for many years and had fallen into disrepair.
 There had been a flood at one point; probably a leaking roof or burst water pipe, and a large number of Sassoon’s books had become water damaged.
 This can be seen occasionally when his books come onto the market; they are sometimes stained or wrinkled due to this incident.

-Later, George lost a great deal of money as a Lloyd’s name, and also spent a large amount in legal fees fighting the building of a new road through the grounds of the house, a fight which ultimately failed.
+Later, George lost a great deal of money as a Lloyd’s name, and also spent a large amount in legal fees fighting the building of a new road (the A36), through the grounds of the house, a fight which he ultimately lost.

 Had he not sold his father’s library, what would have become of it?
 Possibly it would have been stored away carefully in a secure location, with anyone wishing to look at it having to make an appointment.
 More likely it would have been kept away from his many admirers, and used only by those privileged enough to know the executors, or for other learned individuals wishing to use it for research.
 At best it would have gone to a university library.